Sustainable Finance Disclosures Regulation

 Article 10 - Transparency of the promotion of environmental or social characteristics and of sustainable investments on websites.

-The Prospectus for the First Sentier Investors Global Umbrella Fund plc includes an SFDR appendix disclosing the required pre-contractual information and Fund categories.
+The Prospectus for the First Sentier Investors Global Umbrella Fund plc includes the latest SFDR appendix disclosing the required pre-contractual information for the Stewart Investors Article 9 funds such as environmental and social objectives (including any alignment to EU taxonomy), sustainability indicators, and principle adverse impacts.